henliu86/Platform-Event-Through-Node/README.md

 This is a node app that pushes Platform Events into Salesforce

 ### Installation
+Install npm package so you can use it in your terminal.

 ### Getting Started
 Run the following in the terminal